Jim Knowlton: Athletics administration career

 From 2003 to 2006, Knowlton was deputy athletic director for the Army Black Knights athletic programs of his alma mater United States Military Academy.
 Knowlton stepped down from that position in 2006 to direct the Center for Enhanced Performance on campus.

 In 2008, Knowlton became athletic director at Rensselaer Polytechnic Institute (RPI), an NCAA Division III school.
 Returning to the Division I level, Knowlton became the 11th athletic director at the United States Air Force Academy on March 22, 2015.

 Knowlton was named athletic director at the University of California, Berkeley on April 9, 2018.

-On August 2, 2021 Knowlton announced that he had agreed to an eight year extension with Cal, keeping him in Berkeley through 2029.
+On August 2, 2021, Knowlton announced that he had agreed to an eight year extension with Cal, keeping him in Berkeley through 2029.
 Knowlton received the extension following his decision to give head football coach Justin Wilcox an extension through the 2023 season, his decision to hire Mark Fox as head men's basketball coach, and his decision to hire Charmin Smith as head women's basketball coach.

 In May 2022, Knowlton was cited as having been dismissive of complaints against Cal head women's swim coach Teri McKeever, who was accused by current and former Cal swimmers of bullying, verbal, and emotional abuse.
 In June 2022, Knowlton received more pushback for telling current Cal swimmers and their families that the investigation into McKeever could take six months.
 Knowlton responded to this pushback saying he shares the concerns of the swimmers and their families.

-McKeever was fired by Cal after an investigation that concluded in 2023.

-“I’m writing to inform you that today we have parted ways with long-time women’s swimming coach, Teri McKeever,” Cal athletic director Jim Knowlton wrote to Cal swimmers.
-“After carefully reviewing an extensive investigative report that was recently completed by an independent law firm, I strongly believe this is in the best interests of our student athletes, our swimming program, and Cal Athletics as a whole.